ashaydave/PureData-Resource-Vault/README.md

 ## Repos

-Discover useful PureData scripts to streamline your workflow:

 - [PureData repo](https://github.com/pure-data/pure-data)
 - [Camomile's Pd Audio Plugin](https://github.com/pierreguillot/Camomile) - Combines LibPd with [JUCE](https://github.com/juce-framework/JUCE) to let you make plug-ins based on Pd patches
 - [Pd Next](https://github.com/sebshader/pdnext) - Color-themed Pure data with different inlets & outlets for messages and signals

 ## Libraries

-Discover useful PureData scripts to streamline your workflow:

 - [Automatonism](https://www.automatonism.com/the-software/) - Automatonism is a modular synthesizer that runs in the open-source programming language Pure Data.
 It features a large library of 81 modules.
 -

 ## PureData and Hardware

-Learn from the community with these helpful PureData tutorials:

 - [PureData Bela Tutorials](https://github.com/theleadingzero/pure-data-bela-tutorials) - [Bela](https://learn.bela.io/) is an open-source embedded computing platform for creating responsive, real-time interactive systems with audio and sensors.
 - [PureData Examples with Bela](https://embelashed.org/code/examples-index.html)